Chargent Connector

 Chargent Connector Logs

-The Chargent Connector Logs will save information that may be useful depending on your use-case and for troubleshooting purposes.
-Within the logs you can find: which opportunity/case object the connector detected to attach a new charge object to, the ID of the new charge object that the connector created, the ID of a successful transaction (if any), and whether billing and/or shipping address has been collected from the form.
+The Chargent Connector Logs will save information that may be useful depending on your use case and for troubleshooting purposes.
+Within the logs you can find:

 Using Chargent to Authorize Credit Cards

-It is also possible to use the Chargent connector to authorize credit cards, rather than billing or charging a credit card.
-This can be useful if you would like to make sure a card is authorized to be charged, prior to actually charging the credit card.
+It is also possible to use the Chargent Connector to authorize credit cards, rather than billing or charging a credit card.
+This can be useful if you would like to make sure a card is authorized to be charged prior to actually charging the credit card.

 Authorizing a card through Chargent is only available for one-time purchases, and cannot be used for ACH/eCheck or recurring charges.
 If you do select to authorize a card for a one-time purchase, it will not be charged.

-In order to set the connector to authorize a card, you will need to change the Action under step 6 to Authorize Only:
+In order to set the connector to authorize a card, you will need to change the Action under step 6 to Authorize Only.

-Once a card has been authorized successfully, you will see the transaction ID for the authorization in your Chargent connector log:
+Once a card has been authorized successfully, you will see the transaction ID for the authorization in your Chargent Connector Log.

 Troubleshooting the Chargent Connector